tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

   </tbody></table>
 </div>

 Revisionists will have you believe that 33 was carrying Liquid's sorry ass uphill both ways last season and without him they're a shadow of their TI winning selves.
 In reality, yes, they had arguably better average performances [on LAN last year](https://howdoiplay.com/blog/2024/09/03/ti13-team-guide.html#:~:text=One%20Kuala%20Lumpur-,3rd%20%F0%9F%A5%89*,-DreamLeague%20S22), but not dramatically so.
-Granted, you'd be hard-pressed to find anyone who'll claim SaberLight has matched 33's peaks, but that's a near impossible task for any Dota player.
+Granted, you'd be hard-pressed to find anyone who'll claim SaberLight has matched 33's highs, but that's a near impossible task for any Dota player.

 This season was also fraught with various issues for Liquid.
 Nisha missed Raleigh, Insania was half absent and then half dead during their Wallachia S5 run (ruining the potential Wallachia three-peat), and Liquid at DreamLeague is still Liquid at DreamLeague.